Barbara Gibson, PhD, MSc, BMR(PT)

 Toronto, Ontario, M5G 1V7

 Barbara received her Bachelor of Medical Rehabilitation in Physical Therapy from the University of Manitoba in 1986 and her PhD in the Collaborative Programs in Bioethics and Health Care Technology and Place at the Institute of Medical Science University of Toronto in 2006.
-She is a member of the Joint Centre for Bioethics at the University of Toronto.
-She is an Associate Editor of Physiotherapy Canada.
+She is an associate member of the Joint Centre for Bioethics at the University of Toronto.

 - Intersectionality of gender, disability, life stage and identities